sentientazure/superblogdocs/10_drafts/01_python_3_drafts_list_page.md

 Let's now allow our users to write an article and save it as a draft that only they can see, and they can still edit it until they decide to publish it.
 Once published a draft is no longer editable.

+This is the trello card "_As an author, I can write a draft._" Move it from Backlog to Doing.

 The way the user will be able to save a draft, is by having a button on the article create form that says "Save as draft".
 Once clicked, that article will then be saved as a draft.

 To be able to tell apart, in our database, an article saved as a draft and an article that is submitted and published, we will have a field in the `Article` model called `draft`.
 This field will be either true or false.
 If it's true, then we know this article is saved as a draft, if it's false then we know this is a published article.